nwtime/ntpwww/content/en/dev/softwaredevelopment.md

 You can get pre-compiled or source tarballs from https://www.bitkeeper.org/download.html.

-There is more information available to NTP Project Committers [here](https://support.ntp.org/committers/bin/view/Info/GettingBk).
+More information is available to NTP Project Committers.

 Once you have installed BitKeeper, you can clone the NTP repositories using the following commands: